-- 7.55 Policy HN3 of the LDP sets out the percentage of affordable dwellings required on sites with ten dwellings or more based upon the housing market area they fall into.
+Policy HN3 of the LDP sets out the percentage of affordable dwellings required on sites with ten dwellings or more based upon the housing market area they fall into.
 The application site sits within Mold and Buckley sub market area where 40% (34) affordable housing is required on site.
-The application is for 90 dwellings, and proposes 36 affordable dwelling units across the site. - Although there is demonstrable demand for most property types 2 and 3 bed houses are most in demand for those registered on the Affordable housing register. - Whereas for those registered on the social housing register the greatest demand is for 1 and 2 bedroomed properties.
-There is also demand for larger 4 bed General needs homes. - In Flintshire, as at the 28/7/22, there were a total of 748 households registered and ready to apply for "Affordable" rental properties and a total 571 households registered and ready to apply for "Affordable" ownership properties (as per Local Authority prospectus December 2022). - Demand for "Social" housing has increased.
-As at the 26^{th of} October 2022 there were 2519 Applicants on the 'Social' housing waiting list, an increase from circa 2088 in July 2021 (as per Local Authority prospectus December 2022).
-In summary there is high demand for Social housing across Flintshire including in New Brighton and Mold & Mynydd Isa and this need is evidently increasing. - In addition as per the Local Authority Housing Prospectus dated 7.60 December 2022 the generic demand for 1 bedroom (57%) and 2 bedroom (27%) properties comprises 84% of households on the Social housing register. - This compares with the Affordable register where 2 & 3 bedroom 7.61 properties, particularly houses are most in demand for both intermediate rent circa 79% and low cost home ownership circa 90% (as at 21.3.23).
+The application is for 90 dwellings, and proposes 36 affordable dwelling units across the site.

+- 7.58 Although there is demonstrable demand for most property types 2 and 3 bed houses are most in demand for those registered on the Affordable housing register. - 7.59 Whereas for those registered on the social housing register the greatest demand is for 1 and 2 bedroomed properties.
+There is also demand for larger 4 bed general needs homes. - 7.60 In Flintshire, as at the 28/7/22, there were a total of 748 households registered and ready to apply for "Affordable" rental properties and a total 571 households registered and ready to apply for "Affordable" ownership properties (as per Local Authority prospectus December 2022). - 7.61 Demand for "Social" housing has increased.
+As at the 26th of October 2022 there were 2519 Applicants on the 'Social' housing waiting list, an increase from circa 2088 in July 2021 (as per Local Authority prospectus December 2022).
+In summary there is high demand for Social housing across Flintshire including in New

+Brighton and Mold & Mynydd Isa and this need is evidently increasing.

-7.62 It is clear, therefore, that there is a housing need which this development will help to address.
+- 7.62 In addition as per the Local Authority Housing Prospectus dated December 2022 the generic demand for 1 bedroom (57%) and 2 bedroom (27%) properties comprises 84% of households on the Social housing register. - 7.63 This compares with the Affordable register where 2 & 3 bedroom properties, particularly houses are most in demand for both intermediate rent circa 79% and low cost home ownership circa 90% (as at 21.3.23). - 7.64 It is clear, therefore, that there is a housing need which this development will help to address.
 The tenure mix will be agreed as part of the Section 106 legal agreement This agreement will also ensure that the affordable units will be retained as being affordable dwellings in perpetuity.
 As such it can be concluded that the proposal is in accordance with policy HN3 of the Flintshire Local Development Plan.

-7.63 Green Infrastructure
+7.65 Green Infrastructure

 The Minister for Climate Change, in their letter to Chief Planning Officers dated 11th October 2023 highlighted the essential role that the planning system must play in meeting the challenges laid down by the Global Biodiversity Framework agreed at COP15, the Biodiversity Deep Dive recommendations developed in response to this and in continuing to fulfil the Section 6 duty to maintain and enhance biodiversity and the resilience of ecosystems in Wales.
+The Ministers position has been carried forward into the recently published Planning Policy Wales 12.

-- 7.64 In advance of an updated Planning Policy Wales (PPW) Chapter 6 of PPW11 has been amended with regards to green infrastructure, net benefit for biodiversity, the protection afforded to Sites of Special Scientific Interest and trees and woodlands. - 7.65 The master planning exercises carried out on the site considered its place within the green infrastructure network and informed its final design, including the layout and location of public open space, the size and placement of private amenity garden areas, landscaping, ecological concerns and other such matters. - 7.66 It is considered that the proposal proportionally meets the identified requirements in its consideration of ecological and biodiversity issues, as well as landscaping and planting proposals and net biodiversity gain, as identified in the report above and will be secured by the conditions recommended.
+- 7.66 The master planning exercises carried out on the site considered its place within the green infrastructure network and informed its final design, including the layout and location of public open space, the size and placement of private amenity garden areas, landscaping, ecological concerns and other such matters. - 7.67 It is considered that the proposal proportionally meets the identified requirements in its consideration of ecological and biodiversity issues, as well as landscaping and planting proposals and net biodiversity gain, as identified in the report above and will be secured by the conditions recommended.
 The proposal is considered to be in accordance with LDP policies STR13 and EN2.

-7.67 Other Matters
+7.68 Other Matters